The existing global infrastructure for power generation and delivery is largely entrenched in a

 1.3 billion people lack basic electricity and that 2.7 billion still rely on burning biomass to cook

-.
-On the other hand, access to
+their food.
+On the other hand, access to energy, specifically clean

-indirectly all the Millennium Development Goals (MDGs).
+Millennium Development Goals (MDGs).

 Recent materials- and process-driven advances have led to a considerable maturation, and significant

 price drops, in technologies for harvesting and storing energy from renewable sources.
 In contrast

 to fossil fuels, the geographic distribution of renewable energy resources (sunlight, wind) favors